 City employees have benefited from easy access to the applications from anywhere they have an Internet connection.
 With a training portal built in Google Sites, staff learn whenever and wherever they have the time.
 We use Google Video to provide training and informational videos to staff allowing them to learn at their own pace.

-Since going live on G Suite, I can say that we are very happy with our decision to move to the world of 100 percent web.
+Since going live on Google Workspace, I can say that we are very happy with our decision to move to the world of 100 percent web.

 Posted by Wendy Wu, Google Government Team

-Editor's Note: G Suite is FedRAMP compliant.
+Editor's Note: Google Workspace is FedRAMP compliant.
 FedRAMP is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.